-- Friday, March 13 @ 3:30 pm – March Madness: Sports on the Hill with John Brunner.
-FULL!
+- March Madness: Sports on the Hill with John Brunner.
 The University of North Carolina has a storied history of athletic success with local, regional, national, and international success.
 Join John Brunner, Associate Director of Athletics and Assistant Teaching Professor, as he tours you through the courts and fields where Tar Heel Legends performed their heroic acts and enthralled Tar Heel Fans.
 With more than $100 million in recent investments to these new and upgraded facilities, this “behind the scenes” tour will create memories for Tar Heel fans young and old alike.

-- Saturday, March 21 @ 10:30 am – Chapel Hill, Six Feet Under: A Walking Tour of the Historic Cemetery.
-FULLY BOOKED!
-Please check back for a possible additional date for this tour.
+- Chapel Hill, Six Feet Under: A Walking Tour of the Historic Cemetery.
 Tim Kuhn will lead you through our historic town cemetery for facts, fun and hard truths of Chapel Hill’s former citizens.

-- Friday, April 17 @ 3:30 pm: Beneath Our Feet: An Archeological Look at Chapel Hill’s Earliest Days.
-FULL!
-We cannot accept further reservations for this date.
+- Beneath Our Feet: An Archeological Look at Chapel Hill’s Earliest Days.
 Over the past 70 years, virtually all of the major discoveries in the understanding of North Carolina’s ancient past can be attributed to the Research Labs of Archeology (RLA) or to researchers trained there.
 Steve Davis, associate director of RLA and professor of archeology, will lead us to several former archaeological sites nearby and share artifacts and found objects of the people here in the early days of Chapel Hill – and before.

-- Saturday, April 18 @ 10:30: WALK THIS WAY!
-FULLY BOOKED!
-Please check back for a possible additional date for this tour.
+- WALK THIS WAY!
 In ninety minutes you will walk up one side of Franklin Street and down the other in Chapel Hill’s first historic district.
 Learn about the history of the old village and America’s first public university through the stories, impact and influence of the people that lived along the street.
 Stephen and Sandra Rich are seasoned tour guides for Preservation Chapel Hill and active volunteers around town and campus since their return in 2003.

-- Saturday, April 25 @ 10:30 am: Campus Architecture.
-FULL!
-Please check back for a possible additional date.
+- Campus Architecture.
 Guided by JJ Bauer, UNC Professor of Art and Art History.
 Our UNC campus is a virtual, illustrated history book of architecture with its various styles, features and flourishes – all working in concert to bring character, substance and beauty to our built environment.
-In celebration of a revised edition of John Allcott’s “The Campus at Chapel Hill,” published this fall by the Chapel Hill Historical Society.
+In celebration of a revised edition of John Allcott’s “The Campus at Chapel Hill,” published Fall 2019 by the Chapel Hill Historical Society.

-- Friday, May 8 @ 3:30 pm: The Noble Grove : A Walking Tour of Trees.
-FULL!
-We can no longer accept reservations for this tour.
+- The Noble Grove : A Walking Tour of Trees.
 Chapel Hill has always had a love affair with trees!
 “As I saw Franklin Street in 1912, it was a dusty red avenue cut through a forest of magnificent trees… My first impression of Chapel Hill was trees; my last impression is trees… It is no wonder that Chapel Hillians are ardent tree worshippers and the symbol of the place is Davie Poplar,” said Robert B. House, Chancellor of the University of North Carolina from 1945-1957, in 1964.
 (Source: Robert B. House.
 The Light that Shines, Chapel Hill, 1912-1916.
 Chapel Hill: University of North Carolina Press, 1964.)
 Explore the history, care-taking and future of our iconic and heritage trees, in town and on campus, with UNC Arborist Tom Bythell.

-- Saturday, May 16 @ 10:30 am: A Walking Tour of Carrboro with Richard Ellington.
-FULL!
-We can no longer accept reservations for this tour.
+- A Walking Tour of Carrboro with Richard Ellington.
 Carrboro has changed from its blue-collar, working-class background to a hip little town, where the business district is now filled with trendy bistros and purveyors of craft beer and foodie fusion menus.
-Walk around the block with one of Carrboro’s Own, exploring its roots and history, the people and influencial players that have given the town its unique culture and flavor.
+Walk around the block with one of Carrboro’s Own, exploring its roots and history, the people and influential players that have given the town its unique culture and flavor.